Sternzeit Stories

 When someone enters our space, they should immediately get a sense of quality—quality you can see before you taste it.

 Our approach to coffee is reflected precisely in that.
-Because before anyone takes their first sip, they take in the space.
+Because before anyone takes that first sip, they take in the space.
 Materials, colors, textures—for us, all of that is part of the overall experience.

 You went for two Retrostar Chairs in the Bauhaus 1922 Edition and a Retrostar Sofa in Dark Grey.
 What was it about this specific combination that won you over?